Jadette32/miniproject4JanelleHolcomb/README.md

 # Creative Systems Support

-Creative Systems Support is a small Django web app I built for Mini Project 4.
-It is a simple system that keeps track of contacts, call notes, and wins for any kind of business or outreach work.
+Creative Systems Support is a simple business management web app built with Django for Mini Project 4.
+It’s designed to help organize client relationships, goals, and weekly progress in one place.

+The site lets me:

+Create and manage client profiles with goals, needs, and notes

+Log calls and wins for each client

+Store outreach and communication templates

+Outline available services and support options

+Use a secure login system to protect client information

+This project reflects the kind of work I do, helping small business owners bring structure and calm to their workflow.
+Right now, it functions as my personal hub for managing clients and systems.
+Later, it could grow into a shared platform where clients can view their own progress or updates.
 ## Setup

 Open a terminal in the project folder and run: